csp-inc/lumonitor/docs/ACI.md

 ## Container-based Azure Workflow

 This document describes best practices for using Azure Container Instances (ACI) to run project code.
-It is currently needed to needed to access HLS data on eastus2 shares, which MS suggests will be faster than accessing locally.
+It is currently needed to access HLS data on eastus2 shares, which MS suggests will be faster than accessing locally.
 In future, it may be needed for model training and prediction at large scale.